nextstrain/nextclade/docs/user/nextclade-cli/usage.md

 3. Find the output files in the `output/` directory:

    - `nextclade.aligned.fasta` - aligned input sequences
-- `nextclade_gene_<gene_name>.translation.fasta` - aligned peptides corresponding to each gene
+   - `nextclade_cds_<cds_name>.translation.fasta` - aligned peptides corresponding to each coding sequence (CDS)
    - `nextclade.tsv` - results of the analysis in TSV format
    - `nextclade.csv` - same results, but in CSV format
    - `nextclade.json` - detailed results of the analysis in JSON format
    - `nextclade.ndjson` - detailed results of the analysis in newline-delimited JSON format
    - `nextclade.auspice.json` - same as input tree, but with the input sequences placed onto it and in Auspice v2 JSON format
    - `nextclade.tree.nwk` - same as input tree, but with the input sequences placed onto it and in Newick format

 ## What's next?